 A clearly defined, attainable and measurable goal could be something like:

 “1.5x or double bodyweight full range of motion back squat (depending on your level of fitness) in 18 weeks.”

 2. Your goal is unrealistic

-Many times we don’t believe enough in ourselves, but some of us go the opposite direction, cruising off to a faraway fantasy land with their heads up in the clouds.
-They set the bar way too high for anyone to reach and end up getting knocked down by a massive disappointment – all because of unrealistic expectations.
+Many times we don’t believe enough in ourselves, but some of us take it to the other extreme and set the bar way too high for anyone to reach.
+As a result, they end up getting knocked down by a massive disappointment – all because of unrealistic expectations.

 So, before you throw in the towel altogether, be aware of what is attainable with your current fitness level.
-For example, if you don’t have a strong running background (let alone if you have no running experience at all) setting yourself a goal to run your first marathon in sub 3 hours means setting yourself up for failure.
+For example, if you don’t have a strong running background (let alone if you have no running experience at all) setting a goal of running your first marathon in sub 3 hours means setting yourself up for failure.

 A more realistic starting point could be to aim to run a 5K or a 10K first.
 If you go for the 42K, your first marathon should be about gaining the experience and crossing the finish line, never mind the time.

 3. You don’t know how to monitor progress